Charles Coleman (music producer)

 Charles Coleman, "CharlesInCharge", is an American record producer and songwriter.
 He began his musical journey as a member of the group, ICON.
 It was with the group that CharlesInCharge began to professionally produce and write music.
 To create he uses an AKAI MPC Studio, Universal Audio Apollo Twin, and a Macbook Pro.

 In 2015, CharlesInCharge produced a song for the NBA's Golden State Warriors.
 The song "Dub Nation (Locked N' Loaded)" performed by Bay Area rapper Rich Cole references the team's 2015 postseason run.

 CharlesInCharge has worked with the music legend Prince.
 He co-wrote "Under The Same Cloud" with Kip Blackshire on a song that featured Prince and "The Fonky Baldheadz", the opening band for Prince's 2001 "Hit'n Run Tour".

 Using his first writer name he co-wrote and co-produced for the Unsigned: Twin Cities CD.

 The tracks "All I Do" and "Got It Locked" are performed by Alex Whitfield.
-The project was sponsored by BestBuy and Northwest Airlines.
+The project was sponsored by Best Buy and Northwest Airlines.

 In 2017, CharlesInCharge released his debut solo single, Cheat Code produced by Mindkilla.

 He has collaborated with numerous successful musicians and brands including DJ Skee, Jake One, Focus…, Too $hort, Tory Lanez, 1500 or Nothin', Locksmith, Brooke Jean, Koen Heldens, Trevor Lawrence Jr., Tony Gaskins, Cleveland P. Jones, Kaydence, Marcus Phillips, G-Technology and Wrike.